 How To Improve Vitamin B12 Absorption

-The best way to begin improving absorption of vitamin B12 in the body is to consume protein including:
+The best way to begin improving the absorption of vitamin B12 in the body is to consume protein including:

 - B12 fortified products

 The vitamin is typically only found naturally in animal products.
-This means that vegans will need to supplement super B complex.
+This means that vegans will need to supplement the super B complex.
 Supplements are not bound by proteins, so less stomach acid is required for the vitamin to be absorbed.
 If you consume more than the recommended amounts of alcohol, try to reduce consumption so the body will be able to readily absorb more vitamin B12.

 What Leads To Vitamin B12 Deficiency?

 If your body does not receive enough vitamin B12, it may lead to vitamin B12 deficiency.
-This deficiency could be the result of small secretions of the intrinsic factor, surgery that affected part of the small intestine or low consumption of the vitamin.
+This deficiency could be the result of small secretions of the intrinsic factor, a surgery that affected part of the small intestine or low consumption of the vitamin.
 The symptoms related to deficiency can include:

 - Tingling of the feet